jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand._ — Martin Fowler

 _Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur

+_Whenever I have to think to understand what the code is doing, I ask myself if I can refactor the code to make that understanding more immediately apparent._ ― Martin Fowler

 _It is not the language that makes programs appear simple.
 It is the programmer that make the language appear simple!_ ― Robert C. Martin